Fiserv/tenants-doc/faq.md

   * Updated documents are refelcted immediately via Github webhooks.
   * APIs are updated on different interval per environment.
 Please check under [Frequency of updates](search.md#frequency-of-updates)

+### Are new APIs added to our API spec files automatically added to DevStudio?
+  * Yes, once you add a new API spec yaml or version (or simply a new endpoint on an existing version/yaml), our automated indexing will pick it along with all the other APIs listed under `tenant.json - apiVersions` and added to DevStudio for everyone to view.

-### Can we automate so that new APIs get discovered?
+### Can we automate so that new APIs get discovered by customers?
   * While we have no process for this, `release-notes` is the primary way for standard practice and you may also change the Featured API on your `product-layout` which defines the homepage of your product.

 ### Is there a way to quickly convert my swagger 2.0 specs to OpenAPI spec?